Booking your Narrowboat Holiday or Short Break

 Oven glove

-Welcome Pack- including bin bags, scourer, cloths & soap
+Welcome Pack- including bin bags, scourer, cloths & soap to get you started

 Torch – there is only one torch on board, so if you are a large group you may want to bring more with you for going out after dark.